 Texas Health and Human Services (HHS) oversees childcare providers in the state.
 This agency is also responsible for licensing childcare administrators and child-placing agency administrators.
 You also need a permit from HHS to become a center-based childcare.
 You must meet various requirements to obtain and maintain these licenses and permits from HHS.
 As a result, complaints can result in losing your license and other sanctions.
-If you are facing a complaint that someone has filed with HHS about you, you likely need the advice of a child care provider license defense attorney.
+If you are facing a complaint that someone has filed with HHS about you, you likely need the advice of a child care provider license defense lawyer.

 Licensed Child Care Administrators and Child-Placing Agency Administrators